-- Develop DR plan – Document DR procedures for applications and systems, communication plans, roles and responsibilities matrix, etc.
+- Develop an ITDR plan – Document DR procedures for applications and systems, communication plans, roles and responsibilities matrix, etc.

-- Test DR plan – At least once a year, this plan should be tested and disaster should be simulated.
+- Test an ITDR plan – At least once a year, this plan should be tested and disaster should be simulated.

-- Development of the DR plan continuity framework – DR plan should be revisited on a regular basis.
+- Development of the ITDR plan continuity framework – DR plan should be revisited regularly.
 Potential triggers include additions of the new applications, recovery hardware changes, Business Impact Analysis changes in requirements, etc.